 One, the inordinate amount of space devoted to desserts in Cooking Light magazine.
 Do you know how you edge a slice of cake to under 400 calories?
-You give the recipe for the big yummy and gooey cake and then you say, "Serves 20."
+You give the recipe for this 8-inch yummy and gooey cake and then you say, "Serves 20."

 That is what the magazine does!
 One reason my subscription has lapsed.

 Another reason being the last page which used to carry a yummy recipe from years past and now features a blame-filled claim in big letters like "Your turkey is dry."
 Then they tell you how to remedy that but the damage is done, you know?
 You have that headline pointing its finger at you.

 Who in the world has ever sauteed anything in a teaspoon of olive oil?

 Would a teaspoon of olive oil even cover the bottom of your skillet?

 Why does every cooking magazine want me to develop an addiction to them?

 Cooking Light is constantly suggesting they be served alongside pasta.
 Why in the world would you serve breadsticks with pasta?
 As if life did not just deal you enough starch.